In Ear Monitors & On-Site Fitting Services

 In Ear Monitors (IEMs) are the professional solution to on-stage monitoring.
 Available in custom or generic fit models, IEMs are essentially earphones designed to provide uncompromising sound quality and durability to survive years of heavy use.
 A well made and well maintained set of IEMs are often the touring musician’s most trusted and valued gear.

-What In Ear Monitors sound like
+What Do In Ear Monitors sound like?

 In an ideal situation, monitoring through IEMs in a live setting is akin to monitoring through headphones in a studio setting.
 You should clearly hear all the elements of your ensemble, including your own performance, without the annoyances of washy instruments/vocals and off-the-rails stage loudness.
 Besides the obvious need to put good sound into the stage microphones to get good sound out of the monitors, the quality of the monitoring experience though IEMs is dependent on three technical factors: